cinepullit/li3_swifter/README.md

     Libraries::add('li3_swifter');

-From here on you can access all Swiftmailer classes and create your emails by yourself.
-Read the Swiftmailer [docs](http://swiftmailer.org/docs/introduction.htm/) or you can use the `li3_swifter\extensions\Swifter` class.
+From here on you can access all Swiftmailer classes and create your e-mails by yourself, read the Swiftmailer [docs](http://swiftmailer.org/docs/introduction.htm/), or you can use the `li3_swifter\extensions\Swifter` class.

 We can add global configurations to the `Swifter` class when adding the library.
 It's useful